awsdocs/amazon-redshift-developer-guide/doc_source/r_INTERVAL_CMP.md

 -1
 ```

-This example compares the value "7 days" to "1 week":
+This example compares the value "7 days" to "1 week"\.

 ```
 select interval_cmp('7 days','1 week');